allenai/deep_qa/deep_qa/README.md

 DeepQA is organised into the following main sections:

 -   `common`: Code for parameter parsing, logging and runtime checks.
--   `contrib`: Related code for experiments and untested layers, models and features.
-Generally untested.
 -   `data`: Indexing, padding, tokenisation, stemming, embedding and general dataset manipulation happens here.
 -   `layers`: The bulk of the library.
 Use these Layers to compose new models.
 Some of these Layers